 Mr. Lam is a graduate of UCLA with a degree in economics.
 Mr. Lam’s work includes research into relevant markets, assessment of case documents, and building models to assess damages.
 Prior to joining Analytics WEST, Andy worked as a research analyst at IBISWorld.

-Ms. Ikegami is a graduate of University of California Berkeley and undertakes modeling, research and analysis across all AW practice areas, including intellectual property, forensic accounting and commercial litigation matters.
+Ms. Ikegami is a graduate of University of California Berkeley and undertakes modeling, research and analysis across all AW practice areas, including intellectual property, forensic accounting and commercial litigation.
+In her work at AW, Sydney has developed substantive experience creating economic loss models.